 The Weatherization Program enables income-eligible families to reduce their energy bills by making their homes more energy efficient.

-If you are a residential applicant (homeowner) or renter (with landlord permission), please click here to see if you qualify for weatherization assistance.
+If you are a residential applicant (homeowner) or renter (with landlord permission), download the Weatherization Income Qualifications Limits to see if you qualify for weatherization assistance.

-Single-family homes, multi-family homes (townhomes, duplexes, apartment complexes) and mobile homes or trailers, qualify for this program as long as it is a primary residence in Arizona.
-If you qualify, click here.
+Single-family homes, multi-family homes (townhomes, duplexes, apartment complexes), and mobile homes or trailers qualify for this program as long as it is a primary residence in Arizona.
+Download the WAP Contact Information/Service Areas by County - REV 9-22-2023 to see if you qualify.

 The program began as an anti-poverty initiative by the federal government shortly after the Arab Oil Embargo of 1973.
 After providing the first grant to the state of Maine, the program quickly expanded to encompass most of the New England states.
 In 1976, Congress gave the Federal Energy Administration (FEA) the authority to operate a National Weatherization Assistance Program that would distribute funds to state governments.
 The former FEA was eventually folded in the new U.S. Department of Energy in 1980.